spockele/palila_gui/README.md

 ### Copyright notice

 Technische Universiteit Delft hereby disclaims all copyright interest in the program “PALILA GUI”, a graphical user interface software for psychoacoustic listening epxeriments, written by the Author(s).
-Henri Werij, Faculty of Aerospace Engineering, Technische Universiteit Delft.

-Copyright (c) 2025, Josephine Siebert Pockelé
+Copyright 2025, Josephine Siebert Pockelé

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.